Home » How To Play Three Thirteen-Card Game (Rules)

 The Role of the Dealer

-In any given round of Three Thirteen, the dealer plays a crucial part in setting up the game for all players involved.
-The process begins with Dealer selection, which is often done randomly or by mutual agreement among players at the start of play.
-Regardless of how they’re chosen, their importance cannot be overstated, as they essentially set the tone and pace for each round.
+In each round of Three Thirteen, the dealer plays a crucial part in setting up the game for all players involved.
+The dealer is generally chosen randomly or by mutual agreement among players at the start of play.
+Their primary responsibility is to shuffle and deal cards according to the rules for each round.

 Dealing the Cards